david-mears/debugging_practice/debugging_practice.md

 Follow the process you developed in the previous exercise in order to eliminate the bugs in this programme.

-Remember - you'r job is **not** to fix the code, but rather to **uncover** why the code is not working.
+Remember - your job is **not** to fix the code, but rather to **uncover** why the code is not working.
 Fixing the problems will be a happy side effect.